 The general business of this Society shall be conducted by a Board of Directors.
 Subject to restrictions imposed by the membership of NJSPE as a whole in meeting assembled, the Board shall act upon and dispose of all business that pertains to NJSPE and set general policy.

 Section 2.
 Membership of the Board

-  The Board shall consist of the President, the Vice President, the Secretary, the Treasurer, the NSPEDelegate, the two Past Presidents serving on the Executive Committee, one (1) Director from each Chapter and one (1) Director from each Interest Group with a minimum of twenty-five (25) members, and two (2) Directors and one (1) Alternate Director to represent all NJSPE members who are not affiliated with either a Chapter or an Interest Group.
+The Board shall consist of the President, the President-Elect, the Vice President, the Secretary, the Treasurer, the NSPE Delegate, the Past President serving on the Executive Committee, one (1) Director from each Chapter and one (1) Director from each Interest Group with a minimum of twenty-five (25) members, and one (1) Director to represent all NJSPE members who are not affiliated with either a Chapter or an Interest Group.